trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 ## More words

-Let's start off with an executable example: we'll construct a very small `double` value and print it with some of it's properties:
+Let's start off with an executable example: we'll construct a very small `double` value and print it with some of its properties:

 ### An example